noodleA1/RA.Aid/README.md

 - **Git**
 - **Ripgrep (`rg`)**: Required for efficient code searching.
 Install via your system package manager (e.g., `apt install ripgrep`, `brew install ripgrep`, `choco install ripgrep`).

+- **Docker:** Required if using the default GitHub MCP server integration (which runs in a container).
+Install from [docker.com](https://www.docker.com/products/docker-desktop/).
+Ensure the Docker daemon is running.
 ### Additional Dependencies for Enhanced Features (Default)

 RA.Aid integrates with several external tools via the Model Context Protocol (MCP) by default to enhance its capabilities.
 These require additional dependencies: